-- I think the project will close within the next month.
+I think the project will close within the next month.

-- I had a great meeting with Joe the other day and he is really excited about our proposal.
+I had a great meeting with Joe the other day and he is really excited about our proposal.
 He may be going with us.

-- At the trade show, there will be thousands of prospects coming through the aisles - all we have to do is land one or two and we will get a good return on our investment.
+At the trade show, there will be thousands of prospects coming through the aisles - all we have to do is land one or two and we will get a good return on our investment.

 Why do business people tend to make sales and marketing decisions using hunches and feelings, when we would never make an equipment purchase, personnel hire or infrastructure investment the same way?

-Let’s end this practice now!
+Let’s resolve to end this practice now!

 I’m here to tell you that you can measure your sales and marketing efforts in much the same way as the other aspects of your business.
 This enables you to determine, for every dollar poured into the marketing and sales funnel, how much you’ll get out of the other end.
 It’s called Revenue Performance Management.

-The goal at the end of the day is to create a cycle that you can use to measure and predict revenue based on real data.
+Your task is to create a cycle that you can use to measure and predict revenue based on real data.
 Fair warning – it’s not easy!
 However, if you make the effort, you can streamline your sales and marketing efforts with one goal in mind – revenue!

-This process, also known as the revenue cycle, can be broken down into 9 steps.
+This process, also known as the revenue cycle, can be broken down into 9 steps:

 Find leads/be found by prospects.
 The market has changed and it’s time to get used to the fact that the buyer is in control.
 Get creative!